In-network Computation for Large-scale Federated Learning over Wireless Edge Networks: Introduction

-Given the above, this paper proposes a novel edge network architecture that {enables} decentralizing the model aggregation process at the server, thereby significantly reducing the training delay for the whole FL network.
-To that end, a highly-effective in-network computation protocol is proposed with three main components: {a user scheduling mechanism, a novel in-network aggregation process which is designed for both primal- and primal-dual methods in distributed machine learning problems, and a network routing algorithm with theoretical performance bounds}.
+Given the above, this paper proposes a novel edge network architecture and its associated in-network computation framework that {enable} decentralizing the model aggregation process at the server, thereby significantly reducing the training delay for the whole FL network.
+To this end, a highly-effective in-network computation protocol is proposed with three main components: {a user scheduling mechanism, a novel in-network aggregation process which is designed for both primal- and primal-dual methods in distributed machine learning problems, and a network routing algorithm with theoretical performance bounds}.
 The major contributions of this work are summarized as follows. \begin{enumerate} \item Propose a novel edge network architecture to decentralize the communication and computing burden of cloud node in FL aiming at minimizing the whole network latency.
 Such a network architecture is enabled by a novel in-network computation protocol consisting of an effective in-network aggregation process, a routing algorithm and a user scheduling.

 \item Design a new user scheduling mechanism which allows a group of users to be able to send their models in advance instead of waiting for the last user finishing its local update.
 Based on the power law distribution of user data, this mechanism could mitigate straggler effect with a theoretical performance bound.